jcunhafonte/jcunhafonte/README.md

 ### 🚧 Build, Maintain, Repeat.

-Hi, I'm José - a trustworthy, zealous, and very capable principal software engineer.
-I can assume any leadership and coordination position.
-I'm always looking to be inspired, to envision the uncommon, to work hard for things that are worthwhile, and to be surrounded by those who bring out the best in me. 🤙 <br/><br />
+Hi, I'm José from Portugal!
+I'm always looking to be inspired, to envision the uncommon, and to work hard for worthwhile things.
+Somehow I always find myself surrounded by people like me, who bring out the best in me. 🤙 My team knows I lead from behind because that's my style: Trust and Empower.

-🧬 Open-source contributor <br />
+🧬 Give back to the Dev ecosystem as an open-source contributor;
-🚀 Strong startup and enterprise background <br />
+🚀 Bring my startup and enterprise experience to any project, big or small;
-📝 Managed development teams <br />
+📝 Manage dev teams, because I believe people are not blockers.
+Ever.

 <br/>